buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 Representation.Representations of the IfcWallStandardCase.
 * The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is given as a distance from this axis.
 * The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is the distance parallel to the reference axis and always within the base
 (XY) plane of the reference coordinate system.
-A positve value of IfcMaterialLayerSetUsage.OffsetFromReferenceLine would then point into the positive y-axis of the reference coordinate system.
+A positive value of IfcMaterialLayerSetUsage.OffsetFromReferenceLine would then point into the positive y-axis of the reference coordinate system.
 * The IfcMaterialLayerSetUsage.DirectionSense defines how the IfcMaterialLayer's are assigned to the reference axis.
 POSITIVE means in direction to the positive y-axis of the reference coordinate system.
 * The Thickness of each IfcMaterialLayer is provided starting from the OffsetFromReferenceLine and in the direction given by DirectionSense.
 It is applied without any gap or overlap between two consecutive layers.
 The TotalThickness of the IfcMaterialLayerSet is the sum of all layer thicknesses.